smhdk/kotlin-mvvm-fragment-template/README.md

-# KotlinMVVMActivity Template
+# Android Studio Kotlin and JAVA MVVM Fragment Template
-Android Studio template for Kotlin with MVVM and has options for AndroidX and GM MVVM Starter
+Android Studio template for Kotlin,JAVA with MVVM and has options for AndroidX and GM MVVM Starter

 You can find GM MVVM Starter [here](https://github.com/general-mobile/kotlin-android-mvvm-starter)